CaZual-T/CZT-Mega-Sync/README.md

 - Download.

 >[!CAUTION]
-      - THIS IS A DIRECT FILE TRANSFER.
+      - THIS IS A DIRECT FILE TRANSFER.<br>
       - ONLY DOWNLOAD AND USE URLs FROM USERS THAT YOU TRUST!

 ## How to use MegaCZT [HOST]
 - Create a folder named mod.czt (for Ready or Not put this folder next to mod.io)